RenderKit/oidn/doc/api.md

 The filter can be created by passing `"RT"` to the `oidnNewFilter` function as the filter type.
 The filter supports the parameters listed in the table below.
-All specified images must have the same dimensions, and the output image must be different from the input images (i.e. in-place denoising is *not* supported).
+All specified images must have the same dimensions.
+The output image can be one of the input images (i.e. in-place denoising is supported).

 --------- -------- ----------- -------- ----------------------------------------
 Type      Format   Name         Default Description